Twelve Bronco linebackers from The Blue Era are eligible for your votes

 Avalos spent the 2009-10 seasons at Nebraska-Kearney coaching defensive line, and the 2011 season coaching linebackers at Sacramento State.

 Avalos and his wife Summer had their first child, a daughter named Paityn, Jan.
-31, 2014.
+31, 2014, and added a second daughter, Paige, April 12, 2016.

 - Men's Sports